newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/cannabis-sign-lease.md

 * **Lease start date:** Identify a start date for your lease that considers potential delays due to renovations, industry licenses, or other activities that are out of your control like getting local government approvals
 * **Lease length:** Determine your ideal lease length by analyzing a few `lease considerations|lease-considerations`
 * **Tenant improvements:** Identify the entity responsible and write out expectations for `tenant improvements|tenant-improvements` in your lease
-* **Undesireable agreements:** Beware of any language that requires you to surrender any of your business ownership or equity to a landlord as a condition of leasing your space
+* **Undesirable agreements:** Beware of any language that requires you to surrender any of your business ownership or equity to a landlord as a condition of leasing your space

 > **Once completed, you will have:**